Working Capital and its Implication in Purchase Price

 Managing working capital means good management of accounts receivable and payable, cash, and inventories.

 Current assets include the company’s cash and cash equivalents, accounts receivable, and inventory.
-Current liabilities include the company’s accounts payable, credit cards, and payroll and accrued expense liabilities.
+Current liabilities include accounts payable, credit cards, payroll, and accrued expense liabilities.

 How To Calculate the Peg and the Importance of the Calculation Period